linka-cloud/d2vm/docs/content/reference/d2vm_run_qemu.md

       --accel string            Choose acceleration mode.
-Use 'tcg' to disable it. (default "hvf:tcg") --arch string             Type of architecture to use, e.g. x86_64, aarch64, s390x (default "x86_64") --cpus uint               Number of CPUs (default 1) --data string             String of metadata to pass to VM; error to specify both -data and -data-file --detached                Set qemu container to run in the background --device multiple-flag    Add USB host device(s).
-Format driver[,prop=value][,...] -- add device, like -device on the qemu command line. (default A multiple flag is a type of flag that can be repeated any number of times)
+Use 'tcg' to disable it. (default "hvf:tcg") --arch string             Type of architecture to use, e.g. x86_64, aarch64, s390x (default "x86_64") --cpus uint               Number of CPUs (default 1) --data string             String of metadata to pass to VM --detached                Set qemu container to run in the background --device multiple-flag    Add USB host device(s).
+Format driver[,prop=value][,...] -- add device, like --device on the qemu command line. (default A multiple flag is a type of flag that can be repeated any number of times)
       --disk disk               Disk config, may be repeated. [file=]path[,size=1G][,format=qcow2] (default []) --gui                     Set qemu to use video output instead of stdio -h, --help                    help for qemu